PreEmptive logo

 • Debugger detection: Debuggers come in a variety of flavors and packaging.
 An effective control will detect both managed and native debuggers.

-• Debugger defense: Once an unauthorized debugger has been detected, a variety of pre-packaged real-time measures as well as application and runtime-specific tactics must be readily available for the developer to choose from.
-These can include throwing random exceptions, exiting the program, “bricking” the application permanently, generating custom log entries, etc.
+• Debugger defense: Once an unauthorized debugger has been detected, the developer must be readily available with various pre-packaged real-time measures and application and runtime-specific tactics.
+These include throwing random exceptions, exiting the program, “bricking” the application permanently, generating custom log entries, etc.

 • Implementation: Real-time counter measures and runtime reporting represent a new category of application behavior that must be specified, documented, and tested.
-Minimizing the amount and complexity of this incremental effort will often be the determining factor as to how consistently and effectively these controls are applied.
+Minimizing the amount and complexity of this incremental effort will often determine how consistently and effectively these controls are applied.

-• Quality and support: The mission-critical nature of these controls mandate the highest levels of quality, transparency, and support to ensure that the controls do not create more risk than they mitigate.
+• Quality and support: These controls’ mission-critical nature mandates the highest levels of quality, transparency, and support to ensure that they do not create more risk than they mitigate.

 Dotfuscator for .NET and DashO for Java and Android

-PreEmptive Solutions Dotfuscator for .NET and DashO for Java and Android have been developed and continuously improved over the past 15 years to meet these requirements – on desktop, mobile, server, and cloud.
+PreEmptive Solutions Dotfuscator for .NET and DashO for Java and Android have been developed and continuously improved over the past 15 years to meet these requirements on desktop, mobile, server, and cloud platforms.

 Platforms (selected)Real-time defenseAlerts & reportingInjection (no coding required)Continuous deployment